Editor's note: This story was originally published in 2022 and updated in 2023.

 Location: 20 E. Congress St.

-HeeMee is my editor Gloria’s favorite restaurant in Tucson (she can't help but order their spicy pork bulgogi).
+HeeMee is my editor Gloria’s favorite restaurant in Tucson (she can't help but order their spicy beef bulgogi).
 Their chicken katsu sandwich is practically a carnal pleasure.
 They also have specialty coffee drinks you can’t find anywhere else, like the Viennese einspänner (made with whipped cream) and a sweet dalgona honeycomb latte.

 KBBQ: Ellice still needs to try Korea House Restaurant.